jesse-wei/jessewei.dev-PaperMod/content/classes/index.md

 I ask that you not give the link to this page to others without my permission ([ask me](mailto:jessew3102@gmail.com)).

-[My transcript](https://drive.google.com/file/d/1mmeDkZHGtWIeoFv_lmcrPVEAURVG3eJ4/view?usp=share_link), if you just want to see my classes and grades, not all my comments.
+[My transcript](https://drive.google.com/file/d/1w1XW71Ndxe7pt5q3Qcos6JIyZTOlpkYe/view?usp=share_link), if you just want to see my classes and grades, not all my comments.

 **GPA**: 3.878/4.0

-COMP426 grade is currently unreleased, but it's a guaranteed A lol.

 ## 20F (Math BS)